 Appy to become a Speaker Series Partner:

 All applicants must first download and thoroughly review the program description & responsibilities and RFP below.
-To access the on-line application form, applicants must contact Alex Buell, Program Coordinator, at 727-873-2001 to discuss their proposal and receive an application password.
 No unsolicited or hard-copy proposals will be accepted.